ajxb/puppet-adapta/README.md

 #### Public classes

-* `adapta`: Installs adapta
+* `adapta_gtk_theme`: Installs adapta-gtk-theme

 #### Private classes

-* `adapta::params`: Handles the module default parameters
+* `adapta_gtk_theme::params`: Handles the module default parameters
-* `adapta::install`: Handles the ppa setup and the adapta package
+* `adapta_gtk_theme::install`: Handles the ppa setup and the adapta-gtk-theme package

 ### Parameters

-The following parameters are available in the `adapta` class:
+The following parameters are available in the `adapta_gtk_theme` class:

 #### `package_ensure`

 Data type: String.

-Whether to install the adapta package, and what version to install.
+Whether to install the adapta-gtk-theme package, and what version to install.
 Values: The same as used for the puppet package type, see [https://docs.puppet.com/puppet/latest/type.html#package-attribute-ensure](https://docs.puppet.com/puppet/latest/type.html#package-attribute-ensure)

 Default value: 'latest'.

 ## Limitations

 This module has only been tested against Ubuntu 16.04.
-As adapta is a desktop theme this module will only produce tangible results when used with a desktop variant of Ubuntu.
+As adapta-gtk-theme is a desktop theme this module will only produce tangible results when used with a desktop variant of Ubuntu.

 ## Development